flutter/website/src/_includes/docs/install/compiler/android.md

 * **Android SDK Platform-Tools**
 * **Android Emulator**

-If you haven't or don't know, continue with the following procedure.
+If you haven't installed these, or you don't know, continue with the following procedure.

 Otherwise, you can skip to the [next section][check-dev].